 The benefits of a CINO depend on getting the details right.
 If leadership recognizes the value that CINOs can bring and scope the position with very explicit goals in mind, the result can be tangential thinking and different, impactful solutions that would not have otherwise occurred.
 Positive results may hinge on a CINO position being filled by the right person, with appropriate access to stakeholders and information, resources, and authority.

 One of the biggest impacts of hiring a CINO is that career employees can be more empowered and supported to take initiative.
+[Kalil, T., in-person interview by Policy Design Lab, July 21, 2016].

 A 2012 survey on the impact of corporate CINOs found that among surveyed employees, more than a quarter had avoided pursuing an idea due to a fear of a negative impact.
-A process to reward Federal employee initiative and their attempts to do something new can help foster openness to innovation [Source].
+A process to reward Federal employee initiative and their attempts to do something new can help foster openness to innovation

+[Correa, D., in-person interview by Policy Design Lab, July 21, 2016].

 Evolution of CINO role

-The role of CINOs was first coined and described in 1998, and it has rapidly become standard practice in the corporate world and increasingly established in state and local governments [Source].
+The role of CINOs was first coined and described in 1998, and it has rapidly become standard practice in the corporate world and increasingly established in state and local governments [Miller, W. and Morris, L. Fourth Generation R&D- Managing Knowledge, Technology, and Innovation, Wiley, 1998.].
 Organizations have received benefits from appointing a CINO to help bring new, innovative ideas to fruition.
-A 2012 survey found that 60% of employers responding to the survey employed a CINO, with the trend continuing to rise.
+A 2012 survey found that 60% of organizations responding to the survey employed a CINO, with the trend continuing to rise.

-There are similarities between CINO roles in the private and public sectors (see the box below).
+There are similarities between CINO roles in the private and public sectors.
 Where corporate CINOs typically identify and pursue new markets, new services, and new ways of working, Federal CINOs identify and pursue new ways of problem-solving, new service delivery mechanisms, and new ways of improving the services provided to citizens of the United States.
 In both cases, CINOs allow for institutionalization of innovation to occur smoothly, using their expertise to create pathways in which innovations are sustainably implemented and effectively communicated.
 CINOs can also provide key strategic insight, as they are in a prime position to rapidly evaluate new ideas and decide whether or not they deserve support.